braindotai/Deep-Learning-Scratch-Arena/README.md

 - Go to https://colab.research.google.com
 - Sign In using your google account.
+- Clone the repository by running `git clone`
 - From the menu top left, Go to "__File -> Upload notebook -> Choose File__".
 - Then select the notebook you want to run located in your computer and click "__Open__".
 - Wait for a while.